Tuesday, November 12, 2024

 Viewed as an athlete, not an animal, Nunn’s appeal was partly because of what he wasn’t.
 The big boxing name in those days was Mike Tyson, but there was a sense that the TV market still hoped for a wholesome character who could be invited into America’s living room.
 Tyson was weird and not likely to last long with his unsavory habits and bad driving record.
 The unspoken mantra seemed to be, Let’s hope this Nunn kid can stay out of trouble and win a bunch of fights.
 For a while, he did exactly that.
 Tate, another bright young fighter, couldn’t last nine rounds in the Nunn whirlwind.
 Rugged Juan Roldan was stopped in eight.
 The stylish Sumbu Kalambay lasted 88 seconds.
 Nunn knocked him cold.
 That was when the media exploded, and the seas seemed to be parting for Nunn, for not even Tyson knocked opponents cold.
 A 12-round majority decision over Iran Barkley was anticlimactic, but Nunn was on a roll.
 He was slick; when he wanted to glide through a round, he was virtually untouchable.
 When he put his punches together, he was sharper than a rooftop sniper.

 By 1991 he’d won 36 in a row and had signed a multi-fight contract with the Mirage Hotel and Casino in Las Vegas.
 The venue hoped to become the game’s new mecca, and it seemed wise to book the game’s hot young star for a long-term engagement, the way they might with Cher or Bette Midler.
 Nunn was 27 and at the height of his powers.
 Then it ended.
-On May 10, 1991, in Davenport, Iowa, Nunn’s hometown of all places, he was KOd in 11 by James Toney.
-It was a newsreel knockout; the sort people watch with a sense of shock.
+On May 10, 1991, in Davenport, Iowa, Nunn’s hometown of all places, it ended.
+James Toney landed a left hook in the 11th round and Nunn's heyday was over before his back hit the canvas.

 From then on, the stories were always about Nunn on the comeback trail, his mounting debts, his legal problems.
 He owed money to everybody, from Dundee to Don King.
 He filed for bankruptcy.
-He looked bad in fights, but always promised to look better next time.
+He looked bad in fights, as if the specialness had been knocked out of him, but always promised to look better next time.
 He finished his career as a bloated cruiserweight fighting no-names in second-rate casinos, bringing what was left of his talents to boxing outposts like Elizabeth, Indiana, and Minot, North Dakota.

 The professional record of 58-4 with 38 knockouts is better than one would expect after seeing Nunn in those final years.
 By then, reports were surfacing of his domestic problems and his cocaine use.
 There were embarrassing brawls with Davenport cops.
 They’d maced him like an unruly drunk.

 In January 2004, three years after his final ring appearance, he was sentenced to 24 years in prison for drug trafficking.
 Perhaps he wasn’t so clean-cut, after all.
 He was released early for good behavior in 2019.
 Since then, Nunn has quietly eased back into the margins of the boxing scene.
 Some teeth are missing from the old megawatt smile, and the old brashness is replaced by a friendly humility.
 He’ll tell you that 15 years in prison wasn’t so bad, that he’s thankful to God that he got through it.
 He’ll say it was just something that happened in his life.
-He’s become one of those battered old survivors, a cultish figure like certain jazz players or rock stars.
+He’s become one of those battered old survivors, like certain jazz players or rock stars.
 I’m still here, he says with every tired smile.
 I’m still here.

 In the late 1980s, the boxing world searched for a new Ray Leonard, which turned out to be Oscar De La Hoya.
 But Nunn almost fit the role for a while.
 He was a good young boxer who’d wanted to show the people what he could do.
 He had poise and speed and most of the ingredients for greatness.
 When his career turned a corner, he could still win fights, and so he did for many more years, no longer spectacular but reliable.
 He’d gone from racehorse to workhorse.